Otocinclus xakriaba

-Otocinclus xakriaba is a species of suckermouth catfish native to the São Francisco river basin in South America.
-This species reaches a maximum length of 3.1 cm (SL).
+Otocinclus xakriaba is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+This catfish is found in South America, where it is native to the São Francisco river basin in the Brazilian states of Bahia and Minas Gerais.
+This species reaches a maximum standard length of 3.1 cm.

 O. xakriaba is a Batesian mimic that mimics juvenile Brochis garbei.
 The mechanism driving the mimicry is unknown.

+The specific name of this fish refers to the Xakriabá, an indigenous people who used to live in the upper region of the São Francisco basin.